Authors: Professor Roger Ellis, Professor David Sines and Professor Elaine Hogard

 The majority of the staff involved, from within the service provider and social services describe the new process as the most significant experience of their working lives.

 - Benefits for staff and social workers

 - Human stories and case studies

-Better Lives is one of a series of publications exploring personalisation in Southwark.
+Better Lives is one of a series of publications exploring personalisation and Individual Service Funds (ISFs) in Southwark.
 ISFs in Action described the development of the Personalisation Programme.
 Better Nights is an evaluation of the impact of changing support arrangements overnight.

 Better Lives © Roger Ellis, David Sines and Elaine Hogard 2014.

 All Rights Reserved.
 No part of this paper may be reproduced in any form without permission from the publisher except for the quotation of brief passages in reviews.